© 2024 MICHIGAN PUBLIC

 Many of the grants are for solar arrays and roof mounted solar systems for dairy, hog, and other types of agricultural businesses.

-That the grants come from the Inflation Reduction Act makes them not a complete certainty at this point.
+That the grants come from the Inflation Reduction Act could mean they're not a complete certainty at this point.

 President-elect Donald Trump has said he wants to claw back any unspent IRA funding once he takes office.